Charge-Density-Wave State in Extremely Overdoped Cuprates Driven by Phonons: Absence of Overdoped CDW in the Hubbard Model

-Beyond 25\% hole doping, the stripe fluctuations are gradually supplanted by a checkerboard pattern of charge fluctuation with $\mathbf{q}=(\pi,\pi)$.
-This short-range fluctuation stems from the strong local correlation caused by the repulsive Hubbard $U$, which tends to correlate one hole with a neighboring doublon.
-As the hole doping increases from 25\% to 50\%, the momentum distribution of charge fluctuations remains qualitatively unchanged, accompanied by a rapid increase in the overall intensity.
-This intensification is attributed to unraveled charge carriers from the AFM background.
-However, this upward trend stops and the susceptibility starts to drop at around quarter filling (50\% doping), where a singly-occupied checkerboard pattern develops.
-Further doping beyond 50\% breaks this checkerboard pattern, leading to a drop in intensity.
+Beyond 25\% hole doping, the stripe fluctuations are gradually replaced by checkerboard charge fluctuations with $\mathbf{q}=(\pi,\pi)$.
+These (spatially) short-range fluctuations stems from strong correlations caused by the repulsive Hubbard $U$, which tends to associate one hole with a neighboring doublon.
+As the doping increases from 25\% to 50\%, the momentum distribution of charge fluctuations remains qualitatively consistent, while the overall intensity increases rapidly.
+This rise in intensity is attributed to unraveled charge carriers from the AFM background.
+However, this upward trend halts, and the susceptibility starts to drop at around quarter filling (50\% doping), where a singly-occupied checkerboard pattern develops.
+Further doping beyond 50\% disrupts this checkerboard pattern, leading to a reduction in intensity.

-The evolution of the charge susceptibility, obtained from the Hubbard model, successfully captures the doping dependence of the overall intensity observed in experiments\,\cite{li2022prevailing}.
-The maximum at quarter filling reflects the tendency towards a singly-occupied checkerboard pattern, since double occupancy is suppressed by the Hubbard interaction.
-Therefore, the experimentally observed doping dependence reflects the remnant correlations present in heavily doping cuprates\,\cite{dean2013persistence, jia2014persistent, graf2007universal,le2011intense,lee2014asymmetry,ishii2014high}, not predictable by the Fermi-surface instability.
-Such an instability is universal in Hubbard models irrespective of specific band structures, as discussed in the SM\,\cite{Supp}.
-It is therefore not surprising that the overdoped CDW is observed in multiple cuprate materials\,\cite{peng2018re, li2022prevailing}.
+The doping dependence of the charge susceptibility, obtained from the Hubbard model, successfully captures the experimental observations of the overall intensity in extremely overdoped cuprates\,\cite{li2023prevailing}.
+The maximum at quarter filling reflects the tendency towards a singly-occupied checkerboard pattern, as the Hubbard interaction suppresses double occupancy.
+Consequently, the experimentally observed doping dependence reflects the remnant correlations present in doped cuprates\,\cite{dean2013persistence, jia2014persistent, graf2007universal,le2011intense,lee2014asymmetry,ishii2014high}, which cannot be explained by the Fermi-surface instability alone [see discussions in Appendix \ref{app:Hubbard} and in Ref.~[\onlinecite{li2023prevailing}].